amir20/sha-miner/README.md

 For the latest binaries, download them [here](https://github.com/amir20/sha-miner/releases).

 # Installation from source
-You need to have `pflags` and `go-metrics`.
+You need to have `pflag` and `go-metrics`.
 You can install them by doing

 ```
 go get -u github.com/rcrowley/go-metrics